rHermes/contests/README.md

 + Make sure to understand everything about timus 1004
 + Refine p1074, to use less structures.
 + Redo Timus p1006 to not use stretch buffers.
++ Redo Timus p1037 to be faster.
+This may involve queues?